 - If fly fishing is your thing, you won’t be disappointed as the Esopus is considered a Class-A fishing spot.

-Should you have any questions about Phoenicia real estate, please don’t hesitate to reach out.
+Should you have any questions about houses for sale in Phoenicia, please don’t hesitate to reach out.
 We regularly meet clients for coffee in either NYC or the Phoenicia area to share our local knowledge of the areas and the market and to assist with searching for Catskills real estate.